nextguys/lively-next-relaunch/explanation/studio.md

 ## Top Bar
 The top bar is floating on top of the desktop at all times, providing the user with a variety of shortcuts for important actions and modes implemented in the system.

-### World Menu
-> ⚠️ **Warning**
->
-> The current form of the world menu is subject to change very soon.
-Currently it contains various actions that are either not supported or are overly specific and not designed for general use.
-We will update this area accordingly.
- - Reachable by pressing the lively icon on the top left of the screen.
- - Alternatively its also always summonable via a right click on an empty area of the world.
- - Generally speaking the world menu provides quick access to a set of common actions that are often invoked via shortcuts.
- - The world menu is therefore especially convenient for people not yet familiar with the system and who want to explore the capabilities.

 ### Save Button
  - Allows you to save the current project or playground.
 For more details on this capability, please refer to the **Project Chapter**.